-A switch mode power supply (SMPS) is basically an electronic power supply which efficiently converts electrical power.
-It transforms power coming from the main source and gives it to the load like transformer.
+In this tutorial, we are going to look at switch mode power supplies.
+A switch mode power supply (SMPS) is basically an electronic power supply that efficiently converts electrical power.
+It transforms power coming from the main source and gives it to the load, like a transformer.
 It converts current and voltage characteristics.
-The transistor in this supply switches between low dissipation, full off and full on states and therefore it does not spend much time in the high transition states.
-Due to this, the wastage of energy is minimized.
-By changing the on and off time we achieve voltage regulation in it.
-These switch mode power supplies are usually smaller in size and lighter in weight as compared to the linear supply.
-This is mainly because of the smaller size and weight of the transformer used in it.
+The transistor in this supply switches between low dissipation, full off, and full on states, and therefore it does not take much time in the high transition states.
+Due to this, there is a minimum waste of energy.
+By changing the on and off times, we achieve voltage regulation.
+These switch mode power supplies are usually smaller in size and lighter in weight in comparison to the linear supply.
+This is mainly because of the smaller size and weight of the transformer it uses.

 Switch Mode Power Supply

-The switching regulators are mostly used where we require highly efficient and smaller regulators.
-But their simpler designs can have a poor power factor, noise problems and they are also more complicated.
-SMPS have many applications in power electronics projects.
+The switching regulators are mostly useful where we require highly efficient and smaller regulators.
+But their simpler designs can have a poor power factor, noise problems, and they also complicate things.
+SMPS has many applications in power electronics projects.

-SMPS has different topologies in it where there are different specifications and features of every topology.
-In order to select the most suited topology, the complexity, drawbacks, basic operation, advantages and area of usage should be known.
-The following features must be kept in mind while choosing a topology:
+SMPS has different topologies, and there are different specifications and features for each topology.
+In order to select the most suitable topology, we must know the complexity, drawbacks, basic operation, advantages, and area of usage.
+We must keep the following features in mind while choosing a topology:

 - What is the range of the output voltage as compared to the input voltage?

-- Is there any need of dielectric isolation between the input and the output?
+- Is there any need for dielectric isolation between the input and the output?

-- What is the value of input or output voltage?
+- What is the value of the input or output voltage?
 Is it high?

-- What is the value of input or output current?
+- What is the value of the input or output current?
 Is it high?